 Fresh-pressed Washington cider (the non-alcoholic kind) comes from squeezing the juice out of the entire fruit using an apple press.
 To find a great natural cider that goes straight from the orchard to your glass, stop by one of these Washington farms.
 Families can often enjoy apple-picking, games, and more.

-West Valley U-Pick
+West Valley U-Pick, Yakima

 Head to Yakima’s beautiful West Valley for an incredible variety of u-pick produce and freshly pressed cider.
-Enjoy a day in the field this season harvesting everything from apples, peaches, pears, pluots, grapes, and plums to an array vegetables.
+Enjoy a day in the field this season harvesting everything from apples, peaches, pears, pluots, grapes, and plums to an array of vegetables.
 Find their produce schedule on their website.
-The Yakima Valley is the leading producer of apples in the U.S., and you’ll find Gala, Fuji, Honeycrisp and Blondee apples at West Valley U-Pick mid-August to October.
-After you pick, press your own apple cider on their old-fashioned hand-cranked cider presses.
-They’ll even press for you if you like.
-Add pears and grapes for an extra burst of flavor.
-Bring your own jug, or cider jugs are available for purchase.
+The Yakima Valley is the leading producer of apples in the U.S., and you’ll find Gala, Fuji, Honeycrisp, and Blondee apples at West Valley U-Pick from mid-August to October.

-Lynden
+Bellewood Farms, Lynden

-Come for Harvest Festival (September-October) and pick your own juicy Honeycrisp and Cosmic Crisp apples.
+This family-run orchard in the lush northwest corner of the state features a whopping 25,000 apple trees of 21 different varieties.
+Come for harvest season and pick your own juicy Honeycrisp and Cosmic Crisp apples.
 Bring the kids and navigate the corn maze, ride the apple bin train, or book a farm tour, all while taking in gorgeous views of snow-covered Mount Baker.

 In addition to serving up fresh-pressed cider daily, Bellewood Farms makes a unique bubbly sparkling apple cider.
 This refreshing non-alcoholic drink highlights a blend of apple types, which are pressed and carbonated on the farm.

-Lattin’s Country Cider Mill & Farm
+Lattin’s Country Cider Mill & Farm, Olympia

 Since 1976, Lattin’s Country Cider has been producing top-notch cider at its charming farm.
 Lattin’s presses fruity ciders like blackberry and strawberry, plus a delightful original apple cider, and a spiced apple cider for folks who want a bolder flavor.

+Lattin’s market sells numerous apple products, including farm-picked whole apples, apple butter, apple sauce, and dried apple chips, and the bakery offers fritters and cider donuts.
 And if you’ve never had an apple cider slushie, Lattin’s is the place to try it.
 You’ll be amazed at how satisfying the tart and tang of apple cider tastes when it’s reimagined into an icy slush form.

-Swans Trail Farms
+Swans Trail Farms, Snohomish

 For nearly four decades, Ben and Carol Krause — and now their kids — have operated Swans Trail Farms.
 They produce fresh Washington cider pressed daily using apples picked straight from their orchards along the banks of the Snohomish River.

 Swans Trail sticks to four apple types: the sweet and crisp Ambrosia, Cosmic Crisp, and Honeycrisp varieties, plus the more tart Jonagold.
 On autumn weekends, visitors can pick their own apples from the tree, or observe the cidermaking process at the cider mill.
+During the Fall Festival (late September-October), the Swans country store, donut shop, and apple shack sell mouthwatering treats like caramel apples, cider donuts, and apple-filled pastries.

 Hard Cider Producers